On the interactions between mean flows and inertial gravity waves in the WKB approximation: Introduction

 {\bf Theoretical basis of the present work.} The paper \cite{GH1996} derived a hierarchy of approximate models of wave mean-flow interaction (WMFI) for IGWs by using asymptotic expansions and phase averages.
 Two different derivations of the same WMFI IGW equations were given.
 The first derivation was based on Fourier projections of the Euler--Boussinesq equations for a stratified rotating inviscid incompressible fluid.
 The second derivation was based on Hamilton's principle for these equations.
 Two small dimensionless parameters were used in the asymptotic expansions.
 One small parameter was the ratio of time scales between internal waves at most wavenumbers and the mesoscale mean flow of the fluid.
 This ``adiabatic ratio'' is small and is comparable to the corresponding ratio of space scales for the class of initial conditions that support internal waves.
 The other small parameter used in the asymptotic expansions was the ratio of the amplitude of the internal wave to its wavelength.
 An application of Noether's theorem to the phase-averaged Hamilton's principle showed that the resulting equations conserve the wave action, convect a potential vorticity and can, depending on the order of approximation, convect wave angular momentum.
 Legendre transforming from the phase-averaged Hamilton's principle to the Hamiltonian formulation brought the WMFI theory into the Lie-Poisson framework in which formal and nonlinear stability analysis methods are available \cite{HMRW1985}.
 The Hamiltonian framework also revealed an analogy between the two-fluid model of the interaction of waves and mean flow with the interaction of the superfluid and normal fluid components of liquid $He^4$ without vortices.
 The relations to similar results for the Charney-Drazin non-acceleration theorem, Whitham averaging, WKB stability theory, Craik-Leibovich theory of Langmuir circulations as well as the generalised Lagrangian-mean (GLM) fluid equations for prescribed wave displacements were also discussed in \cite{GH1996}.

-{\bf Goal of the present work.} Our goal here is use the hybrid dynamics approach to derive 3D IGW equations in the class of wave mean flow interaction (WMFI) derived in \cite{GH1996} as a mutual interaction of the mean fluid flow and the slowly varying envelope of fluctuation dynamics that is consistent with IGWs in the full 3D Euler--Boussinesq fluid flow.
-Physically, we take nonhydrostatic pressure effects on the wave dispersion relation into account and derive consistent nonlinear feedback effects of the internal of waves on the generation of fluid circulation based on a dynamic version of the well-known Craik-Leibovich theory off Langmuir circulation \cite{CL1976}.
-Mathematically, we introduce a hybrid description of the two WMFI degrees of freedom by factorising the full 3D Euler--Boussinesq flow map into the composition of two smooth invertible maps in Hamilton's principle for Eulerian fluid dynamics \cite{HMR1998}.
+{\bf Goal of the present work.} Our goal here is to derive 3D IGW equations in the class of wave mean flow interaction (WMFI) derived in \cite{GH1996} as a mutual interaction of the mean fluid flow and the slowly varying envelope of fluctuation dynamics that is consistent with IGWs in the full 3D Euler--Boussinesq fluid flow.
+Physically, we take nonhydrostatic pressure effects on the wave dispersion relation into account and derive consistent nonlinear feedback effects of the internal of waves on the generation of fluid circulation based on a dynamic version of the well-known Craik-Leibovich theory of Langmuir circulation \cite{CL1976}.
+Mathematically, we introduce the two WMFI degrees of freedom by factorising the full 3D Euler--Boussinesq flow map into the composition of two smooth invertible maps in Hamilton's principle for Eulerian fluid dynamics \cite{HMR1998}.

-The hybrid theory developed here decomposes the full stratified fluid flow map into a `rectified' wave mean field map which acts by composition from the left on the mean fluid flow map.
-The composition-of-maps approach is known to create hybrid fluid motion with the same semidirect-product Lie-Poisson Hamiltonian structure that was discovered by a different approach in \cite{GH1996}.

-An extensive literature exists about the discovery of the Lie--Poisson and Euler--Poincar\'e structures of hybrid theories of continuum dynamics arising in a variety of fields of physics.
-For a brief summary of the history and bibliography of earlier work on hybrid models of superfluids, complex fluids, turbulence, plasma dynamics, and the quantum--classical hydrodynamic description of molecules, as well as the theory of Lagrangian reduction by symmetry and wave mean flow interaction in 2D see \cite{HHS2023b}.